 Color washing is usually referred to as faux painting.
 The secret to a successful color wash application is to gather the correct tools.
 Color wash has its roots in Tuscan techniques and brings extra warmth to any room.

 Strié is a faux finishing technique that uses negative glaze.
 The key is to roll the glaze over the surface and then remove part of it with specific tools.
 Strié looks very elegant and makes the walls look as if they’ve been covered in fabric.

 Sponge painting is one of the easiest paint techniques to tackle and try.
 You’ll want to make sure that you gather sponges, gloves, and a bucket of water!
 Squeeze out the sponge before each use so that the application is consistent as you go.

 Perhaps one of the most distinctive patterns, harlequin creates movement in your room, regardless of how small or large the room is.
 Incredibly versatile, you can use colors that are similar for a more elegant look, or colors that offer a strong contrast for a bold vibe.

 A checkerboard pattern may be overwhelming if you attempt to paint the whole room in this style.
 It is a solid option though if you’re looking to paint an accent area or even a border around a portion of the room!

-Rag rolling allows you to either start from scratch and use new paint all around, or jazz up using a new top coat.
-Rag rolling adds extra depth to a room, creating a texture.
+This process allows you to start from scratch and use new paint, or enhance things by applying a fresh topcoat.
+Rag rolling adds extra depth to a room, thus creating texture.

 Metallic paint creates a statement.
 Whether you’re going for an iconic style with an accent wall, or a smaller accent look, metallic paints are sure to please.

-Stripes are a classic painting technique that offers elegancy and charm to any room.
-You can go big with your stripes, or you can keep them thin.
+Stripes are a classic painting technique that offers charm to a room.
+You can go big with your stripes, or you keep them thin.
 Additionally, you can use vertical or horizontal lines to vary it up.